cassini1010/documentations/docs/Python/pytest.md

 def test_other_data(some_other_data):
-    """Try to use failing fixture."""
+    """Attempt to use a failing fixture."""
     assert some_other_data == 42